-This is a family travel post with tips for traveling with older kids and teens.
+This is a family travel post with tips for traveling with teens and older kids.

 I have always enjoyed traveling.
 In college, I studied abroad in Spain and was able to visit many of the European countries.
 After college, I lived in Costa Rica for a few months to immerse myself in the culture and really learn Spanish.
 I think it is so important for people to learn about other cultures and experience new places.